Filtering crosstalk from bath non-Markovianity via spacetime classical shadows: Process tensors and process tensor marginals from classical shadow tomography

 For an $l$-local Pauli observable, this shadow norm is shown to be $3^l$.
 The numerical simulations in the main text are two step processes, whose Choi forms are equivalent to a five qubit state.
 The remainder of the observables on the process are trivial, i.e. $\mathbb{I}$.
 In the Choi picture, this is equivalent to a maximally depolarising channel.
 Explicitly,

 then $\hat{\mathcal{R}}_{1} = \mathbb{I}/2$, with normalisation chosen to be $d$.

 Causality conditions fix the expectations of $\sum_{j=1}^k(d^2-1)d^{4j-2}$ Pauli operators.
 For a two step process then, this leaves $M=820$ expectation values to estimate.
-From the bounds given in Ref.~\cite{huang-shadow}, we therefore have $N_{\text{shots}} = \mathcal{O}(\log(N_{\text{qubits}}\cdot M)/\epsilon^2 3^5)\approx 2\times 10^7$ measurements in the worst case, which is what we use in our numerical experiments.
+From the bounds given in Ref.~\cite{huang-shadow}, we therefore have $N_{\text{shots}} = \mathcal{O}(\log(N_{\text{qubits}}\cdot M)/\epsilon^2 3^5)\approx 2\times 10^7$ measurements in the worst case, which is what we use in our numerical experiments to achieve a precision of $\epsilon=0.01$.
 The median-of-means algorithm from Ref.~\cite{huang-shadow} is used to estimate an informationally complete set of observables for each process marginal, and the maximum likelihood estimation obtained using the methods developed in Ref.~\cite{white2022non}.